AdrianaDobre/3DMP/Butterfly Automata Toy/README.md

 Current progress:
 - I created an empty component for each part of my project
 - I made the box, the disks, the axe and also the handle
+- I made the connecting rods and I added some changes to the components created so far